postnerd/posttest-cli/readme.md

 See the example config file _engines.config.example.json_.

+#### Optional: name
 You can specify a name for every engine that will be used infavour of the name provided by the uci name parameter.

+#### Optional: advancedComparison
+If you want to have an advanced comparison table printed and logged at the end of the tests for one or more engines, you can set the _advancedComparison_ flag.

 ### -s silent mode